-This is a more interesting case, in which you need to import several text files located in one directory into a DataFrame.
-Those could contain data extracted from a 3rd party system, database and so forth.
+This is a more interesting case, in which you need to import several text files located in one directory in your operating system into a Pandas DataFrame.
+Your text files could contain data extracted from a 3rd party system, database and so forth.

 Before we go on we’ll need to import a couple of Python libraries: